Prince of Persia 3D: Gameplay

 Prince of Persia 3D is an action-adventure video game.
 The player controls the main protagonist, an unnamed Prince from a kingdom in Persia; the Prince is navigated through fifteen levels.
 Environments are seen through a fixed third-person view which tracks with the Prince's movements.
 When the Prince is standing still, the player can take manual control of the camera to examine the environment.
 The Prince is guided through levels using tank controls.
 While exploring levels, he can jump across gaps and up onto platforms, climb up and explore along ledges, deal with traps, and swim through bodies of water.
-Many puzzles found during levels, which must be solved to progress, involve activating levels and triggering pressure plates and switches.
+Many puzzles found during levels, which must be solved to progress, involve activating levers and triggering pressure plates and switches.
 Potions can be found through the environments, with effects ranging from replenishing and increasing health to turning invisible or curing poison.

 While exploring, the Prince can engage individual enemies in close-range combat with three weapon types; the sword, the spear or staff, a bow and twin blades.
 The bow can only be used outside normal combat to shoot enemies from a distance, and can also be used in some puzzle types.
 The health of the Prince and their current opponent is shown along the bottom of the screen.
 Combat is initiated when drawing a weapon with an enemy nearby, with the camera switching to a side perspective which adjusts with the Prince's movements.
 While always facing the enemy, the Prince can move in any direction.
 During battle, the player can strike from both sides and above, block attacks, and feint a move to create an opening for an attack.
 If a character's blow is blocked, then the attacker is stunned for a short time and the opponent can launch a faster counterattack.
 Some scenarios in levels allow the Prince to either sneak past enemies or use environmental elements to kill them.
 If the Prince runs out of health, the game ends and must be restarted either from a save point or the beginning of a level.